jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_opening_day.md

   <p><em>by Karl Jacobsen</em></p>

   <p>
     Opening Day!
 Just saying those two words creates a glimmer of hope that one of my two teams will wind up playing in Yankee Stadium come October.
 Why Yankee Stadium?
-Because everyone who knows the current state of baseball realizes that the World Series is an annual New York event &mdash; or so it seems.
+Because everyone who knows the current state of baseball realizes that the World Series is an annual New York event&mdash;or so it seems.
 Am I upset about recent, and past, Yankee championships?
 Not in the least.
 Remember, New York fostered the beginnings of the game over a hundred and fifty years ago, and much of traditional baseball history has revolved around New York teams.
 Don't get me wrong, if Hell had a baseball team, I'd root for Hell against the Yankees, but for an old traditionalist like me, there is something right about seeing the American League pennant waving over Yankee Stadium.
   </p>

   <p>